Welcome Class of 2018!

 There is so much you won’t want to miss about Welcome Week!
-Check back soon for a complete parent and student schedule.
+For a full schedule, visit this link!.

 If you have any questions, please contact Martha Meyers at firstname.lastname@example.org.

 Want to know more about the trip?
-Check out what we we’ve been up to the past few years!
+Need suggestions for what to do in the city?
+Click here and check out what we we’ve been up to the past few years!